 Eliminate excess energy spend in your electrified fleet

-Electrifying your fleet is full of benefits for your company and they don’t need to stop once you’ve swapped internal combustion engines (ICE) for electric vehicles (EVs).
+Electrifying your fleet delivers environmental and financial benefits for your organisation – both as it’s happening, and after you’ve completely swapped your internal combustion engines (ICE) for electric vehicles (EVs).

 Read the road ahead

-Anticipating the road ahead can help you to minimise acceleration and braking.
-Harsh acceleration doesn’t have quite the same telematics penalty as an ICE, but it can also lead to sharp braking.
+Anticipating what’s ahead can help drivers minimise acceleration and braking.
+It’s worth nothing that harsh acceleration in an EV doesn’t have quite the same telematics penalty as it does with an ICE.

-Conserving momentum is the number one approach to ensuring that the journey is the most efficient, much as it would be using an ICE.
+Conserving momentum is the number one approach to ensuring a journey’s completed in the most efficient manner.

 Eliminate harsh braking

-Regenerative braking’s a key feature for EVs which takes kinetic energy from the motion of the car and converts it into electricity.
+Regenerative braking’s a key feature for EVs, which take kinetic energy from the motion of the car and convert it into electricity.

-Instead of braking, relaxing a foot on the accelerator causes the engine to act as a generator, creating reverse torque to the front wheels, slowing it down.
-By trying to maximise the use of this technique you can see energy recapture rise to 10% in normal conditions and 30% on descents.
+Instead of braking, relaxing a foot on the accelerator causes the engine to act as a generator.
+This creates reverse torque to the front wheels, slowing the EV down.
+By trying to maximise the use of this technique, energy recapture can rise to 10% in normal conditions and 30% on descents.

 Keep an eye on your speed

-High speeds negatively impact the charge levels of an EV to a greater extent than they affect the fuel levels of a traditional vehicle.
-Try to avoid spending too long at a high speed to minimise the drain on the battery.
+High speeds have a negative impact on an EV’s charge levels to a greater extent than they affect the fuel levels of a traditional vehicle.
+By trying to avoid long periods at high speed, EV drivers can minimise the drain on the battery.

 Air conditioning and heaters cost energy

-One way to combat this would be to use heated seats rather than space heating as it keeps you warmer and uses less energy.
-Newer models such as the Tesla Model 3 use an air source heat pump to ‘scavenge’ heat from all parts of the car, improving battery performance.
+One way to combat this would be to use heated seats rather than space heating; the former use less energy and keep you warmer.
+Newer EVS such as the Tesla Model 3 use an air source heat pump to ‘scavenge’ heat from all parts of the car, improving battery performance.

 Get to know your fleet’s eco features